AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 ---
 title: Perform A/B Tests with Target
-description: Learn how to use a Target A/B test in you mobile app with Platform Mobile SDK and Adobe Target.
+description: Learn how to use a Target A/B test in your mobile app with Platform Mobile SDK and Adobe Target.
 solution: Data Collection,Target
 feature-set: Target
 feature: A/B Tests